Tamil Nadu Legislative Council: Location

 List of historical locations where the Tamil Nadu Legislative Council has been housed:

 Chief Ministers from the Council

-During its existence as the upper chamber of Tamil Nadu Legislature, the Council has been used three to appoint non-members of the legislatures as Chief Minister.
-The first time this happened was in when P. S. Kumaraswamy Raja was nominated by governer Krishna Kumarsinhji Bhavsinhji to the Council so that Kumaraswamy Raja could become chief minister.
-1952, when C. Rajagopalachari (Rajaji) was nominated by Governor Sri Prakasa to the Council so that Rajaji could become chief minister.
-The three time was in 1967 when C. N. Annadurai became the chief minister first and then got himself elected to the Council.
+During its existence as the upper chamber of Tamil Nadu Legislature, the Council has been used twice to appoint non-members of the Legislature as Chief Minister.

+In 1952, C. Rajagopalachari (Rajaji) was nominated by Governor Sri Prakasa to the Council so that Rajaji could become chief minister.
+The third time was in 1967 when C. N. Annadurai became the chief minister first and then got himself elected to the Council.

 Presiding Officers

 During 1861–1937, the presiding officer of the Madras Legislative Council was known as the "President of the Council".
 From its establishment in 1861 till dyarchy was introduced in 1921, the Governor of Madras was also the President of the Council.
 After dyarchy introduced, the first and second council presidents, Perungavalur Rajagopalachari and L. D. Swamikannu Pillai, were appointed by the Governor himself.
 The presidents who came after them were chosen by the Council itself.
 During 1937–86, the presiding officer was called as the "Chairman of the Council".
 The following table lists the presiding officers of the Council.